Lagrangian antisurgery: Introduction

 \subsection{Reversing the construction}

 Lagrangian antisurgery constructs from a Lagrangian $L \subset M$ an new Lagrangian $L'$ with one (additional) double point.
 Changing perspectives, we can view $L$ as the result of resolving a double point of $L'$ by an operation which is an $(n-k-1)$-surgery on the level of smooth manifolds, and which we therefore refer to as \emph{Lagrangian $(n-k-1)$-surgery}.

-In the case $k = n-1$, this reversed operation is the same as classical Lagrangian $0$-surgery.
-That is, if $L'$ is the result of an $(n-1)$-antisurgery on $L$, then $L$ can be obtained back from $L'$ by classical Lagrangian $0$-surgery, and vice versa.
 We will discuss this point of view in Section \ref{sec:reverse-constr}.

+In the case $k = n-1$, this reversed operation is the same as classical Lagrangian $0$-surgery, up to Lagrangian isotopy.
+That is, if $L'$ is the result of an $(n-1)$-antisurgery on $L$, then $L$ can be obtained back from $L'$ by classical Lagrangian $0$-surgery followed by a Lagrangian isotopy, and vice versa.
+As a consequence, for $k=n-1$ the ends of the desingularized antisurgery cobordisms $V^\natural: L^\natural \leadsto L$ are both resolutions of the Lagrangian $L'$ by Lagrangian 0-surgery.
+Recall that Theorem \ref{main-thm:embedded-cob} only asserts the existence of such a cobordism for $L^\natural$ belonging to \emph{one} of the two families of resolutions $p \in L'$.
+The next proposition identifies which one it is: